191 arrests later, Ottawa police remove remaining 'Freedom Convoy' vehicles

 The scene marked a dramatic shift from just a day or two earlier, when police and protesters engaged in tense standoffs around Parliament Hill — one side looking to end weeks of anti-mandate and anti-government protests in the nation's capital, the other trying to extend them.

+“We’ve taken back our city,” Ottawa city councillor Eli El-Chantiry, chair of the Ottawa Police Services Board, said in a media update Sunday afternoon.

-With the size of the protests having diminished considerably over the last few days, Ottawa police reported at least 191 total arrests Sunday morning and 57 vehicles towed, numbers that could increase once interim police Chief Steve Bell provides his update to the media later this afternoon.
+With the size of the protests having diminished considerably over the last few days, Ottawa police have reported at least 191 total arrests and 76 vehicles towed.

+Interim police Chief Steve Bell said in a media update Sunday afternoon that of the 191 arrestees, 107 have been charged.
+A total of 389 charges have been laid so far, ranging from mischief and obstruction to assault of a police officer, and Bell added that there will be updates on more charges in the next few days.

-Of the 191 arrestees, 103 have been charged, mostly for mischief and obstruction.
-Eighty-nine of those were released with conditions, while the rest were released unconditionally.
+Eighty-nine people were released with conditions, while the rest were released unconditionally.

+While the bulk of the protestors have left, the city is still in the process of recovering from the weeks of demonstrations, and police measures have not yet eased.

+Police set up about 100 checkpoints around the downtown core, allowing only those who live and work in the area or have a "lawful" reason to be there.

 The arrests come after officers took a more aggressive approach to "Freedom Convoy" demonstrators on Saturday, carrying batons, wearing helmets, using pepper spray, and deploying the Anti-Riot Weapon ENfield (ARWEN), considered a "less-lethal" firearm, after demonstrators allegedly assaulted police with weapons.